-The delivery of RSE is monitored by the Head of the Primary Phase and the Deputy Headteacher - Inclusion, through:
+The delivery of RSE is monitored by the Head of the Primary Phase and the Assistant Headteacher - Personal Development, through:

-- Line management meetings with lead teachers, with responsibility for PSHE in both phases (see minutes with Executive Headteacher) - · Reviews of schemes of work and lesson observations. - Pupils' development in RSE is monitored by class teachers as part of the internal assessment system including learning walks and the internal faculty review process.
+- Line management meetings with lead teachers, with responsibility for PSHE in both phases - Reviews of schemes of work and lesson observations. - Pupils' development in RSE is monitored by class teachers as part of the internal assessment system including learning walks and the internal faculty review process.

-This policy will be reviewed by the Executive Headteacher.
-At every review, the policy will be approved by the Governing Board.
+This policy will be reviewed by the Executive Headteacher every year and at every review, the policy will be approved by the Governing Board.